Milah Abraham

-Millah Abraham, also known as Gerakan Fajar Nusantara by its abbreviation Gafatar, is a religious movement with roots in Islam based in Indonesia.
+Millah Abraham, also known as Gerakan Fajar Nusantara (lit.
+'Nusantara Dawn Movement') and its abbreviation Gafatar, is a religious movement with roots in Islam based in Indonesia.
 Founded by Ahmad Mushaddeq, it claims over 50,000 members.
 It has been persecuted by the Indonesian government, with its founder Mushaddeq sent to prison.

 History

-Millah Abraham is led by Ahmad Mushaddeq, who in the 1990s began to believe that he was receiving messages from God, and that he was a successor to Muhammad.
+Milah Abraham is led by Ahmad Mushaddeq, who in the 1990s began to believe that he was receiving messages from God, and that he was a successor to Muhammad.
 His beliefs became known as Milah Abraham, which accumulated approximately 50,000 followers in Indonesia and Malaysia.
 Mushaddeq's followers also began a back-to-the-land movement emphasizing organic farming and agrarian self-sufficiency, known as Gafatar.

 Persecution

 As of 2016 there were more than 7,000 members of Gafatar.
 Gafatar encouraged its followers to sell their possessions and move to more rural farmland in Borneo, in order to avoid persecution by Indonesian authorities.

 In January 2016, the Ministry of Home Affairs of Indonesia banned activities of Gafatar and a mob destroyed the Gafatar compound in West Kalimantan.
 Indonesian authorities detained approximately 7,000 practitioners and began relocation and re-educating them.
 More than 25 members were charged with blasphemy, and 11 have spent time in prison.
 While the Constitution of Indonesia guarantees freedom of religion, in practice freedom is extended to only six official religions: Islam, Protestantism, Catholicism, Buddhism, Hinduism and Confucianism.
 A police spokesman, told the New York Times that the teachings of Milah Abraham's contradicted those of Indonesia's established religions and so violate the law.